PeterO.Cbor.CBORDataUtilities

 Return Value:

-Parses a number whose format follows the JSON specification (RFC 8259) from a portion of a sequence of char s, and converts that number to a CBOR object.
+s whose format follows the JSON specification (RFC 8259) and converts that number to a CBOR object.

 Parameters: